FACT-Finder-Web-Components/oxid-eshop-module/README.md

 * `Use Proxy` - check this option if you want each request sends by Web Components first reach the dedicated module controller which forwards it to the FACT-Finder.
 **Note:** If you plan to use proxy, consider reading below paragraph as it requires full instruction how to enable it properly.
 * `How to count single click on "Add to cart" button?` - select how would you like to count single click on "Add to cart" button
+* `Send the SID as userId when user not logged in?`

 #### Proxy
 Proxy feature adds a oxid controller which serves as a middleware between Web Components and FACT-Finder®.